Existence and Calculation of Optimal Monetary Equilibria on Overlapping Generations Economies: The set of equilibria and the existence theorems

 \end{definition}

-Definition \ref{defSetEquilibria} states, due to the homogeneity of demand, that all price sequences $p=(p_{0},p_{1},\ldots)\in\mathbb{R}^{\infty}_{++}$ in the set of equilibria $\mathcal{H}$ are defined in terms of the first good in period $t=0$.
-In addition, Definition \ref{defSetEquilibria} imposes market clearing on all periods $t\geq1$.
+Definition \ref{defSetEquilibria} states that, due to the homogeneity of demand, all price sequences $p=(p_{0},p_{1},\ldots)\in\mathbb{R}^{\infty}_{++}$ in the set of equilibria $\mathcal{H}$ are defined in terms of the first good in period $t=0$.
+In addition, Definition \ref{defSetEquilibria} imposes market clearing in all periods $t\geq1$.

-However, in period $t=0$, an old generation is ``lacking'' and Definition \ref{defSetEquilibria} only requires that the aggregate demand of generation $G_{0}$ be bounded according to Assumptions \ref{assBoundsPopAndEndownments} and \ref{assBoundsPrices}.
-Therefore, there are no market clearing equations to be solved in period $t=0$, but all households of generation $G_{0}$ must have their Walrasian demand defined through common prices $(p_{0},p_{1})\in\mathbb{R}^{L_{0}+L_{1}}_{++}$ that are compatible with Assumptions \ref{assBoundsPopAndEndownments} and \ref{assBoundsPrices}.
+However, in period $t=0$, an old generation is ``lacking,'' and Definition \ref{defSetEquilibria} only requires the aggregate demand of generation $G_{0}$ to be bounded according to Assumptions \ref{assBoundsPopAndEndownments} and \ref{assBoundsPrices}.
+Therefore, there are no market clearing equations to be solved in period $t=0$, but all households of generation $G_{0}$ must have their demands defined through common prices $(p_{0},p_{1})\in\mathbb{R}^{L_{0}+L_{1}}_{++}$ that are compatible with Assumptions \ref{assBoundsPopAndEndownments} and \ref{assBoundsPrices}.